jaerisman/phase-2-project/README.md

 ## Data Source

-The application fetches data from its db.json file.
+The application fetches data from a db.json file.
 With `json-server` installed globally, users can run the following command to run the server:

 ```console
 $ json-server --watch db.json
 ```

-The application will then make a GET request to `http://localhost:3001/hikes` to fetch data from the db.json file each time the page refreshes.
+The application will make a GET request to `http://localhost:3001/hikes` to fetch data from the db.json file each time the All Hikes page refreshes.

 Hikes submitted through the form on the Add a Hike page will be added to the db.json file through a POST request to `http://localhost:3001/hikes`.